ATLUTDVIPs/Post-to-Socials/README.md

 - Twitter - Twitter has given me plenty of trouble over time.
 Be ready for changes in this over time.
 I will say that it is up to YOU to keep track of your daily posts.
 While twitter indicates there's a limit, they no longer provide you with details in api calls.
-Through the post api's, twitter no longer indiciates what your limit is, nor how many you have remaining.
-In testing, no infomration changse in the information back to the user whether it is your first post, approaching the limit, or gone over.
-The first inidicate you'll receive is a 429 error.
+Through the post api's, twitter no longer indicates what your limit is, nor how many you have remaining.
+In testing, no information changes in the information back to the user whether it is your first post, approaching the limit, or gone over.
+The first indication you'll receive is a 429 error.
 ```
 {
   "client_id": "",